-It is important to remember that professional experience should be principally practical and technical in nature rather than creative.
+It is important to remember that professional experience should be the activities which the Architect is principally engaged with in practice including professional, technical and creative.
 The main purpose of professional experience is to provide candidates with the necessary awareness, knowledge, understanding and skills to implement architectural designs in practice.

 Professional Experience has a crucial role to play in relation to the Part 3 Examination.
-Professional Experience provides the necessary platform for a candidate to develop an awareness, knowledge, understanding and skills of the ARB/RIBA Part 3 criteria to develop an Experience Based Analysis report and give answers to Practice Paper questions.
-The better the range, depth and quality of professional experience the more likely a competent Experience Based Analysis report will be produced and good, well informed Practice Paper answers will be given.
+Professional Experience provides the necessary platform for a candidate to develop an awareness, knowledge, understanding and skills of the ARB Part 3 criteria to develop an Experience Based Analysis report and give answers to Practice Paper questions.
+The better the range, depth and quality of professional experience the more likely a competent Experience Based Analysis report will be produced, and good, well informed Practice Paper answers will be given.